Glombs/libertybellenewsletter/monthbymonth.md

 <p class="itinery">From: Marsworth To: Brentford</p>

-<p class="itinery">Via: ???</p>
+<p class="itinery">Via: Berkhamstead, Hemel Hempstead, Kings Langley, Watford and Cassiobury, Rickmansworth, Harefield, Uxbridge and the Slough Arm</p>

 <p>After our rushing about before Christmas we were able to relax a bit when we returned to the boat after Christmas.
 We had to get to Berkhamstead because of the threatened closure but this was, in fact, delayed.</p>

-<p>We were able to spend some time in Berkhamstead and did some walks and exploring.
-We then moved on to Hemel Hempstead which we also explored and did some walking in the area.</p>
+<p>We were able to spend some time in Berkhamstead and did some walks and exploring including Berkhamstead Castle, the WWI training trenches which had been dug along Berkhamstead Common, the monument to the Earl of Bridgewater responsible for building the first canal at Wolseley where we visited when Mary was on board earlier in the year, Grim Ditch and Potten End.</p>

+<p> We then moved on to Hemel Hempstead which we also explored and did some walking in the area.
+Tony put up some wire baskets that we had found in a charity shop to store our vegetables on the boat.</p>

 <p>Joe needed to come up to work in London for a day so we needed to find somewhere for him to visit and be able to get a train into London.
-He came with his dog Carter and we looked after him while Joe was at work.<p>
+So, we moved on to Kings Langley where he came with his dog Carter and we looked after him while Joe was at work.<p>

-<p>We then stopped at Cassiobury and spent time there explorng the local area and Watford.
-We moved on to Stockers Lock and visited Rickmansworth and Harefield.<p>
+<p>We then stopped at Cassiobury and spent time there exploring the local area and Watford.
+We moved on to Stockers Lock and visited Rickmansworth and Harefield.
+Here there was a cemetry for Australians who died in the Second World War.
+The hospital here had been set up to care for injured Australian servicemen.<p>

 <p>We managed to do plenty of walks along this stretch.</p>

 <p>We had decided to do the River Lee and the River Stort before heading to the Basingstoke Canal for the end of March when it reopens after the winter.</p>

-<p>Joe wanted to come up for a week and work on the boat or in London at the beginning of February and both Joe and Kirsty wanted to join us for Half Term week either in London or on the River Lee.</p>
+<p>Joe wanted to come up for a week and work from the boat or in London at the beginning of February and both Joe and Kirsty wanted to join us for Half Term week either in London or on the River Lee.</p>

 <p>So we started to make a plan.
 We didn't want to get to Paddington too early so decided to go to Brentford as there are good facilities there and railway stations.</p>

 <p>In passing we did the Slough arm which was more pleasant than we expected though we avoided the really shallow end of the canal.</p>

+<p>While in Brentford we again visited Kew Gardens and saw parts we had not seen before.</p>

 <h2>February 2020</h2>